rltyty/rblog/content/notes/APUE/Notes-on-C/index.md

  * - It collapses the array into:
  *   - a .bss reservation (.comm or .lcomm) of 1 GB,
  *   - plus a tiny .data fragment for the non-zero entries.
- * - That’s why the output file size is KB, but getting there required walking
+ * - That's why the output file size is KB, but getting there required walking
  *   through a GB-scale structure.
  */
 void stack_size_test6() {